A downloadable game for macOS

 Note from an older, better, wiser Pat Healy

 Looking at this project many years later, I now see it as a pretty bad game.
-It was a fun way to do a class project and destructible objects are fun but it's pretty rough overall -- mainly because its allegory is terrible!
-It's a really dumb (mis)understanding of what intersectionality is.
+It was a fun way to do a class project (and destructible objects are fun!) but it's pretty rough overall as a serious game -- mainly because its allegory is terrible!
+The slow-motion mechanic is sort of interesting as some kind of illustration if privilege, but outside of that it seems most of the intersecting domains of oppression the game simulates end up creating something very much resembling a mathematical calculation of oppression that is easily placed into a straightforward hierarchy of more and less oppressed.
+In that way, this game better demonstrates the conservative misreading of intersectionality more than it actually touches Crenshaw's work.

 I keep it on my page because it's not really embarrassing enough to take down and it was my first game that really tried to play with procedural rhetoric, even if I didn't really understand what that meant at that point.